HelloElephant/Parade/README.md

   </tbody>
 </table>

-Just append it to the state's property definition while building your state for a view.
+Just append it to the state's property definition while building the view's state.
 A good reference for some of the supported parametric curves can be found [here](http://easings.net/)

 ```swift
 func configuredAnimator() -> PDAnimator {